Skip to main content

 3. Replace generic skills with proof

-Do not say you are analytical, organized, or client-focused unless the next line proves it.
-Pick two concrete moments: a workshop, migration wave, remediation plan, dashboard build, or process redesign with a visible result.
+Avoid simply stating that you are analytical, organized, or client-focused.
+Prove it with evidence.
+Provide two concrete examples, such as a workshop, migration wave, remediation plan, dashboard build, or process redesign that led to a clear result.

 See proof example